|Guided Safaris is Independently Marketed by Far and Wild Safaris cc|

 We will go on a sunset drive in an open safari vehicle on one of the evenings, this to enhance the possibility of seeing the nocturnal species such as leopard, lion, hyena, genet, bush babies and then the other nocturnal animals such as the smaller cats, owls and nightjars.
 These drives are conducted by SANParks, the organisation tasked with running this Park.

-After our morning game viewing we leave Kruger Park and drive through to reach Johannesburg late afternoon where we drop you off at your overnight accommodation or at the O R Tambo International Airport in time for your flight.
+After our morning game viewing and breakfast, we leave the Kruger Park and drive through to reach Johannesburg in the late afternoon where we drop you off at your overnight accommodation or at the O R Tambo International Airport in time for your flight.